a-tsagkalidis/swappr/README.md

 #### <span style="color: #eedebf">Swappr Initialization</span>
 When **app.py** initiates the following functionalities take action:
 - Configures a logger using loguru library
-- Checks for given arguments such as `--backup`, `--limiter`, and/or `--premademockups`/`--mockupsgen INTEGER INTEGER` to call corresponding functions.
+- Checks for given arguments such as `--backup`, `--limiter`, and/or `--premademockups`/`--mockupsgen MOCKUPSGEN MOCKUPSGEN` to call corresponding functions.
 - Checks if SQL database is present or else it creates it with the proper schema in **swappr.db**
 - Checks if **locations** table in **swappr.db** matches with all the data in **locations.json** file.
 If new locations are present in the JSON file, then they are imported as new entries in **swappr.db** **locations** table